By Carla Anderson

 The Alaska Department of Insurance approved two health insurance companies to participate in the marketplace: Premera Blue Cross Blue Shield of Alaska and Moda Health, which was formerly known as ODS Health Systems of Oregon.
 (Even states that are using the federal marketplace remain involved in approving the insurers that sell policies in the state.)
 The two insurers are offering 34 plans through the marketplace.

-Alaska will continue to see higher than average health insurance costs.
+Alaska continues to see higher than average health insurance costs.
 According to a report released by the U.S. Department of Health and Human Services (HHS), the average cost for a bronze plan —the lowest-cost option — in Alaska is $385 a month.
 The national average for a bronze policy is $249 a month.

 According to HHS, about 139,000 Alaskans are eligible to purchase health insurance through the marketplace.

 Two organizations — United Way of Anchorage and the Alaska Native Tribal Health Consortium — each received $300,000 federal navigator grants to help people understand and use the marketplace.
 United Way is working in urban areas, and the Alaska Native Tribal Health Consortium is working in rural areas.
-Given the technical problems in the early weeks of the marketplace rollout, consumers are being urged to wait a few weeks to try to enroll in coverage.

 State Exchange Profile: Alaska